 WE ENDEAVOUR TO ALWAYS MEET YOUR NEEDS AND EXPECTATIONS

 Jodie our Guest Services Manager brings to Seppeltsfield Vineyard Cottage an engaging, warm personality as well as her years of experience in customer service, including in high end luxury accommodation.
-She enjoys sharing her passion for the Barossa region, as well as providing creative input for social media, web design, photography and blog writing.
+She enjoys helping people create their perfect getaway and sharing her passion for the Barossa region, as well as providing creative input for social media, web design, photography and blog writing.
 Her belief that “it’s the little things that count” and her commitment to always go the extra mile, further enhances the time guests spend with us.

 Sharyn and Peter purchased the property back in 1993, in 1999 Peter established his vineyard and Sharyn had a vision to restore the cottage.
 In 2002 they set about restoring the historic cottage and began establishing the gardens.
 Their aim was to try to retain as much as they could to keep the feel of the history the cottage offers, while at the same time offering luxury accommodation features.

 Their tireless work, passion and commitment over the past 20 years is evident in every aspect of the property.

 Sharyn’s past career as a Midwife and Peter’s as an Optometrist, meant they had a strong sense of doing things the ‘right way’ with attention to detail and a welcoming presence.
 “When we restored the Cottage and offered it as accommodation for others to enjoy, we drew on these skills to ensure our guests have the Barossa accommodation experience they expect and deserve”

 With Sharyn and Peter still nearby on the property, together we strive to ensure it’s not just a stay, but an unforgettable experience!

 - A high level of personal service and a friendly, welcoming environment taking into account at all times our guests privacy requirements

 - A business with National Tourism Accreditation certification